surbhibawaria/bikesharing/README.md

 Although these visualization gathered good amount of information for the analysis, but additional visualizations can be performed with the given dataset.
 For example:
 - Finding the correlation between the weather data and rides for different months to determine trends across the year.
-- Determining average trip duration with respect to gender and birth year to explore if there is any tren in male, female or unknown riders as they age.
+- Determining average trip duration with respect to gender and birth year to explore if there is any trend in male, female or unknown riders as they age.

 #### Link to Dashboard: